TatuLund/vaadin-create23/docs/VaadinCreate.PRD.md

 ## 1. Overview

-VaadinCreate is a sample inventory and administration application for managing books, users, categories, and system messages, with supporting statistics and basic multi-user coordination.
+VaadinCreate is a sample inventory and administration application for managing products, users, categories, and system messages, with supporting statistics and basic multi-user coordination.
 This PRD captures the functional and behavioral requirements inferred from the existing automated tests, in a framework-agnostic way, so the application can be reimplemented or migrated (for example to newer Vaadin versions) while preserving observable behavior.

 This document deliberately avoids framework-specific APIs, focusing instead on views, flows, events, and user-visible behavior.

+Terminology in this PRD follows the glossary in [Ubiquitous Language](UbiquitousLanguage.md).
+Where legacy UI text or test names differ, the glossary defines the preferred business term.

 ## 2. Goals and Non-Functional Requirements

 - Provide a small but realistic back-office UI for:
-  - Managing a catalog of books/products.
+  - Managing a catalog of products.
   - Managing users and their roles.
   - Managing categories used to organize the catalog.
   - Viewing statistics about the catalog.